galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/Rdata_tutorial.md

 ⚠️ You might be willing to follow this tutorial if you want to learn how to deal with a dataset which is on RData format.

-❗Please be aware that this tutorial is only a complement to [the refence_tutorial on regionalGAM](training-material/topics/ecology/tutorials/regionalGAM/Reference_tutorial.md) and that therefore there are some missing parts.
+❗Please be aware that this tutorial is only a complement to [the reference_tutorial on regionalGAM](Reference_tutorial.md) and that therefore there are some missing parts.
 Follow the steps bellow and then when indicated, you will be redirected to the complete tutorial.

 This tutorial will show how to study species phenology through the computation of abundance index and trends.
 It will explain you how to use different [regionalGAM](https://github.com/RetoSchmucki/regionalGAM) tools on Galaxy-E allowing you to deal with datasets containing occurences informations for various species per site and per date through a couple of years.